Deep Attention-guided Graph Clustering with Dual Self-supervision: Conclusion

 \section{Conclusion}

 We have presented a novel deep embedding clustering method that simultaneously enhances embedding learning and cluster assignment.
-Specifically, we first designed heterogeneity-wise and scale-wise fusion modules to comprehensively and adaptively learn a discriminative feature embedding.
+Specifically, we first designed heterogeneity-wise and scale-wise fusion modules to learn an informative representation adaptively.
 Then, we utilized a distribution-wise fusion module to achieve cluster enhancement via an attention-based mechanism.
-Finally, we proposed a soft self-supervision strategy with a triplet Kullback-Leibler divergence loss and a hard self-supervision strategy with a pseudo supervision loss to fully utilize the available discriminative information from the cluster assignments.
+Finally, we proposed a soft self-supervision strategy with a Kullback-Leibler divergence loss and a hard self-supervision strategy with a pseudo supervision loss to utilize the available off-the-shelf information from the cluster assignments.
 The quantitative and qualitative experiments and analyses demonstrate that our method consistently outperforms state-of-the-art approaches.
 We also provided comprehensive ablation studies to validate the effectiveness and advantage of our network.

-In the future, we will study the advanced graph construction method for the non-graph dataset.
+\begin{IEEEbiography}[{ }]{Zhihao Peng} received the B.S. and M.S. degrees in computer science and technology from Guangdong University of Technology, Guangzhou, China, in 2016 and 2019, respectively.
+He is currently pursuing the Ph.D. degree in department of computer science from City University of Hong Kong, SAR, China.
+His current research interests include spectral clustering, subspace learning, and domain adaptation in image/text/graph processing with unsupervised learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yuheng Jia} received the B.S. degree in automation and the M.S. degree in control theory and engineering from Zhengzhou University, Zhengzhou, China, in 2012 and 2015, respectively, and the Ph.D. degree in computer science from the City University of Hong Kong, SAR, China, in 2019.

+He is currently an associate professor with the School of Computer Science and Engineering, Southeast University, China.
+His research interests include machine learning, Bayesian method, spectral clustering and low-rank modeling. \end{IEEEbiography} \begin{IEEEbiography}[ { }]{Hui Liu} received the B.Sc. degree in communication engineering from Central South University, Changsha, China, the M.Eng. degree in computer science from Nanyang Technological University, Singapore, and the Ph.D. degree from the Department of Computer Science, City University of Hong Kong, Hong Kong.
+From 2014 to 2017, she was a Research Associate at the Maritime Institute, Nanyang Technological University.
+She is currently an Assistant Professor with the School of Computing Information Sciences, Caritas Institute of Higher Education, Hong Kong.
+Her research interests include image processing and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Junhui Hou} (Senior Member) is an Assistant Professor with the Department of Computer Science, City University of Hong Kong.
+He received the B.Eng. degree in information engineering (Talented Students Program) from the South China University of Technology, Guangzhou, China, in 2009, the M.Eng. degree in signal and information processing from Northwestern Polytechnical University, Xian, China, in 2012, and the Ph.D. degree in electrical and electronic engineering from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, in 2016.
+His research interests fall into the general areas of multimedia signal processing, such as image/video/3D geometry data representation, processing and analysis, graph-based clustering/classification, and data compression.